 - Cardinal and Gray Society, which invites MIT alumni who have reached the 50th anniversary of their MIT graduation to gather for social and intellectual events between and during their five-year reunion festivities.

-- Emma Rogers Society, which helps surviving spouses of MIT alumni stay connected to MIT.
+- Emma Rogers Society, which invites surviving spouses of MIT alumni to stay connected to MIT.